practicalli/clojure/clojure-tools/projects/namespace.md

 >
 > `:exclude` will prevent a var from being used from a required namespace.
 >
-> `:only` will include only that var from the reqiured namespace.
+> `:only` will include only that var from the required namespace.
 >
-> `:rename` changes the name of the original fuction, if there conflicts
+> `:rename` changes the name of the original function, if there conflicts

 ## Adding multiple namespaces